Value Objects & Entities in TypeScript: Building Blocks That Can't Break

 Real-World: Rebuilding the Registration System

-Let me put it all together.
-Remember that scattered validation from the beginning?
-Here’s the before and after.
+Time to put it all together.
+That scattered validation from the beginning — here’s the before and after.

 Before: Validation Everywhere